-![John_Edwards,_3._September_2007_in_Pittsburgh By Joey Gannon from Pittsburgh, PA (Edwards) [CC-BY-SA-2.0 (www.creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons](https://i0.wp.com/www.urbanartantiques.com/wp-content/uploads/John_Edwards_3._September_2007_in_Pittsburgh-300x200.jpg)
+![By Joey Gannon from Pittsburgh, PA (Edwards) [CC-BY-SA-2.0 (www.creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons](https://urbanartantiques.com/wp-content/uploads/2022/11/733be-john_edwards_3._september_2007_in_pittsburgh.jpg?w=1024)

-Articles published this week suggest 2008 vice presidential Candidate John Edwards received $700,000 or more from Rachel Mellon, which he allegedly used to cover up an affair during that year’s campaign.
+Articles published this week suggest 2008 Vice Presidential Candidate John Edwards received $700,000 or more from Rachel Mellon, which he allegedly used to cover up an affair during that year’s campaign.

 A representative of Mellon, who wasn’t named but later identified as Person C in the indictment, told the New York Times the money was a gift and didn’t know how Edwards used it.
 It was also reported the checks from Mellon contained notations like ‘chairs’, ‘bookcase’, and ‘antique Charleston table.’

 Rachel Mellon is a Centenarian and the wife of former Banker Paul Mellon.
-According to a recent article in Vanity Fair, Mellon maintains homes in Antigua, Paris, New York, Washington, Nantucket, Cape Cod along with her main home, a 4,000-acre farm in Virginia.
+According to a recent article in Vanity Fair, Mellon maintains homes in Antigua, Paris, New York, Washington, Nantucket, and Cape Cod along with her main home, a 4,000-acre farm in Virginia.
 The magazine reports her art collection includes Giacomettis and a Rothko worth $125 million.

 The checks may have been delivered in boxes of chocolates, which might fit in nicely with what could be taken as a decorating philosophy expressed in the Times article.
 “Nothing should be noticed.”